huridocs/uwazi-documentation/sysadmin-docs/install.md

 # Install Uwazi on your server
 You can download the latest version of Uwazi here on Github.
-Be sure you have everything configured on your server first - here is a list of Uwazi's dependencies.
+Be sure you have everything configured on your server first.
+Here is a list of Uwazi's dependencies.

 **Production Configuration (advanced)**
 Uwazi is configured to run correctly with its default values.
 There is no need to change or reconfigure these values.